EzioTheDeadPoet/mdBookSearchBot/README.md

 # mdBookSearchBot

-This is more of a personal project intended to be used in the Wabbajack community to run search queries to answer questions in discord.
+This is more of a personal project intended to be used in the Wabbajack community to run search queries and to answer questions in discord.

 ## How to use